We support several options for timestamps, time zones, time ranges, and dates.

 - We highly recommend that the time zone be set explicitly on all Sources.
 Sumo Logic always attempts to determine the time zone for the Source.
 However, if that isn’t possible, the time zone will revert to UTC.
 In these cases, the time zone will be incorrect, and that could significantly affect forensic analysis and reporting.

 - Sumo Logic does not support all available ISO8601 time zones.
-For example -00:00 and -00 are not supported.
+For example -00 is not supported.
 So any timezones written in this format are undetectable by the system.
 For cases of these formats you will need to supply the proper default timezone to use when one is not detected by the service.

 Default time zone

-By default, Sumo Logic uses the time zone from your web browser set by the operating system to display hours and minutes everywhere in the Sumo Logic user interface.
+By default, we use the time zone from your web browser set by the operating system to display hours and minutes everywhere in our user interface.
 You can change the default time zone that the user interface displays by adjusting the Default Timezone setting on the Preferences page.
 This option overrides the time zone from your web browser, and changes how hours and minutes are displayed in the UI.
 But this is a personal setting, and does not change the time zone for anyone else in your organization.

 UI elements that are affected by this setting include the Search page Time Range field, the Time column of the Messages pane, Dashboards, and Anomaly Detection.